kinvolk/kube-spawn/README.md

 ### CNI

-Raw systemd-nspawn needs systemd-networkd for automanaging the networking for containers, which is bad for developers trying to use nspawn on their laptops - networkd doesn't provide necessary features for desktop systems where Network Manager is usually used.
-That's why we are using CNI as a tool for providing networking for nspawn.
+We chose to use CNI to provide networking for systemd-nspawn as it's what is used in kubernetes itself and systemd-networkd is currently tricky to use.
+We want to get kubeadm-systemd usable for the developers using their laptops or desktop workstations, where NetworkManager is used instead of systemd-networkd.

 The integration between CNI and systemd-nspawn is made by our binary called __cnispawn__ which creates a network namespace, executes a CNI plugin on that, and then runs systemd-nspawn inside that namespace.
-By default, systemd-nspawn doesn't create its own network namepsaces, so the container is succesfully running inside the namespace we created.
+By default, systemd-nspawn doesn't create its own network namepsaces, so the container is successfully running inside the namespace we created.

 ### Ansible